-For a safe and enjoyable visit, White Sands National Monument strongly recommends that you bring following items on your backcountry camping trip:
+For a safe and enjoyable visit, White Sands National Park strongly recommends that you bring following items on your backcountry camping trip:

 A minimum of one gallon (4 liters) of water per person, per day is essential.
 The last place to fill up your water containers is at the visitor center, which is located six miles (9.66 km) from the backcountry camping parking lot.
 It is vital that you take enough water to last you through the day and overnight.
 You will not be able to access water during the night.

-Bring your permit trail map, monument map, and a compass.
+Bring your permit trail map, park map, and a compass.
 A GPS may be handy but not always reliable here.

 3. Sun protection